mattiadurso/keypoints_factory/README.md

 # Keypoint Factory

 A lightweight factory of local wrappers for feature detection and description.
 It downloads third-party implementations and exposes a unified interface so it is possible to test and compare methods quickly.
-Exact results might slightly change according to different libraries version, hardware or unkown factor apparently.
+Exact results might slightly change according to different libraries version, hardware or unkown factors apparently.

 Code to download the benchmarks' data is provided in `bash` folder.